Intensive, horse-centered curriculum

 Department of Equine Science

 This intensive horse centered curriculum expands your traditional thinking of the equine industry.
-Explore the multifaceted, 112 billion dollar industry and take your equine passion beyond the barn.
-Learn how you can let your passion for horses guide you to an interesting and competitive career.
+Explore the multifaceted, 112-billion-dollar industry and take your equine passion beyond the barn.
+Our graduates are working at major equine organizations and companies, veterinary clinics, universities, and equine facilities across the nation.